At Physicians Realty Trust (NYSE:DOC), Share Price Got a Bit Ahead of the Fundamentals

 Is the stock of DOC attractive?

 In related news, Director, BLACK ALBERT JR bought 2,800 shares of the company’s stock in a transaction that recorded on Aug 28.
 The purchase was performed at an average price of 18.13, for a total value of 50,764.
 As the purchase deal closes, the SVP – Deputy CIO, Klein Daniel M now sold 4,208 shares of the company’s stock, valued at 75,912.
 Also, EVP – CFO, THEILER JEFFREY sold 27,200 shares of the company’s stock in a deal that was recorded on Aug 17.
 The shares were cost at an average price of 18.09 per share, with a total market value of 492,048.
-Following this completion of disposal, the Director, Anderson Stanton D. now holds 6,000 shares of the company’s stock, valued at 106,380.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.70%.

 9 out of 17 analysts covering the stock have rated it a Buy, while 6 have maintained a Hold recommendation on Physicians Realty Trust.
 0 analysts has assigned a Sell rating on the DOC stock.
 The 12-month mean consensus price target for the company’s shares has been set at $20.19.